kateolmstead/playnomics-ios/README.md

             <td><code>milestoneType</code></td>
             <td>PNMilestoneType</td>
             <td>
-                An enum for milestones 1 through 10.
-Note that a basic PlayRM account only supports 5 custom milestones.
+                An enum for custom events 1 through 10.
+Note that a basic PlayRM account only supports 5 custom events.
             </td>
         </tr>
     </tbody>
 </table>

-Example client-side calls for a player reaching a milestone, with generated IDs:
+Example client-side calls for players completing events, with generated IDs:

 ```objectivec
 //when milestone CUSTOM1 is reached